DonCioccolato/Cities-of-Belgium/readme.md

+similar quiz on a website (didn't know this existed when I made it): https://www.jetpunk.com/user-quizzes/1433323/d1-belgische-gemeenten-communes-de-belgique-compleet-complete

 ### Usage:
 First, install the dependecies by typing "pip install -r requirements.txt" in terminal.
 It might also be needed to install the latest version of python3 to use tkinter.